Insurance for the people

 Most dental insurance policies cover wisdom teeth extractions, whether by your general dentist or by an oral surgeon.

 Wisdom tooth pain is a widespread problem that most people face at some point in their lives.
 The younger you are when you have them removed, the quicker you will heal.
-If your dentist recommends taking your wisdom teeth out, follow her advice: you will avoid a lot of pain and agony in your later years.
+If your dentist recommends taking your wisdom teeth out, follow their advice: you will avoid a lot of pain and agony in your later years.

 Links to external sites are provided for your convenience in locating related information and services.
 Guardian, its subsidiaries, agents and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or quality thereof.